Caritas Don Bosco School: Athletics

 Caritas Don Bosco School is part of the Don Bosco Athletic Association (DBAA), wherein its other members are the different Don Bosco Schools in the Philippines.
 Its mascot is Grigio the Greywolf, hence, called Caritas Greywolves or Don Bosco Greywolves.
+They offer basketball, football/futsal, volleyball, badminton and fencing.

 Chapel

 Caritas Don Bosco School houses a boat-shaped chapel called the Stella Maris Chapel, a two-storey chapel inspired by Noah's Ark.
-Most of the masses are usually held here while departmental masses which happens every first Friday of the month takes place in the school gymnasium to accommodate larger number of students.